 Device selection can also be key to reducing system complexity.
 For example, the Allen-Bradley PowerFlex® 527 drive offers the benefits of Premier Integration but uses embedded instructions that are shared with Kinetix servo drives to streamline the configuration, programming and control of the drives.
 Some of the control components we were using were limiting our ability to enhance machine capabilities.
-The Rockwell Automation systems and Allen-Bradley controllers we use have allowed us to provide increasing levels of machine performance.

-John Bailey, Vice President of Sales and Marketing, Inline Filling Systems1 From a programming and wiring standpoint, it helped tremendously to use a system where the controller, drives and HMI can all talk to each other on the network.
-And programming tools like add-on instructions and HMI templates also streamlined machine development.
+The Rockwell Automation systems and Allen-Bradley controllers we use have allowed us to provide increasing levels From a programming and of machine performance. wiring standpoint, it helped tremendously to use a system John Bailey, Vice President 15 where the controller, drives of Sales and Marketing, and HMI can all talk to each Inline Filling Systems1 other on the network.
+20 And programming tools like add-on instructions and HMI templates also streamlined machine development.